KallistiOS/KallistiOS/utils/dc-chain/README.md

-The main `sh-elf` toolchain is required, but KallistiOS includes a precompiled AICA sound driver, so building the `arm-eabi` toolchain is only necessary when altering the sound driver or writing custom AICA code.
+The main `sh-elf` toolchain is required, but KallistiOS includes a precompiled AICA sound driver, so building the `arm-eabi` toolchain is only necessary when altering the sound driver or writing custom AICA code; therefore, it is not built by default.

 The `sh-elf` toolchain by default is built to target KallistiOS specifically, however options are included to build a "raw" toolchain to allow targeting other